Welcome to the

 A new era for business development

 Over the past 70 years, we have gone from being a small world on a big planet to becoming a big world on a small planet.
 While some have prospered during this transformation, it has come at a significant cost.
 Our economic system now threatens the fundamental functions of our planet, and we are confronted with unparalleled sustainability challenges.
-This era is known as the Anthropocene—the geological epoch of humankind.
+This era is known as the Anthropocene—the geological era of humankind.

 In the Anthropocene, environmental, social, and technological trends all follow exponential patterns.
 This creates a hyperconnected and ambiguous world that is changing more rapidly than ever before.
 Many business models that have been successful in the past are quickly becoming outdated in this new context.